Ray et al. v. Himes et al.

 On June 21, 2019, the Federal District Court for the District of Kansas entered a consent decree declaring Kansas’s prohibition on correcting birth certificates for transgender people unconstitutional, and ordering a new process allowing such corrections.
 As a result, Tennessee and Ohio remain the only states that do not allow transgender people to correct the gender markers on their birth certificates.
 On July 2, we filed a notice informing the Court of this development.
 Defendants filed a response on July 3.

 On September 12, the Court denied Defendants’ Motion to Dismiss.
 The Court’s opinion focused on the Substantive Due Process privacy claim.
 The Court stated that it did not need to rule on our other claims, since dismissal of the case was defeated by virtue of the viable Substantive Due Process privacy claim.
 On September 27 Defendants filed their Answer.

 To date, all plaintiffs, all experts, and a representative of the Ohio Department of Health have been deposed.
 Discovery closed on October 30, 2019.
-The parties are exchanging Motions for Summary Judgment and summary judgment briefing will conclude by February 27, 2020.
+The parties filed cross Motions for Summary Judgment on January 16, 2020 and summary judgment briefing concluded February 27.

 On June 29, 2020, we filed a Notice of Supplemental Authority directing the court’s attention to the United States Supreme Court’s Title VII decision in Bostock v.
 Clayton County, 140 S. Ct.
 1731 (June 15, 2020), which held that the meaning “because of sex” in the context of employment discrimination includes discrimination on the basis of sexual orientation and gender identity.